President of Blake Works

 She co-founded the Perfect Storm Foundation with author Sebastian Junger.
 Jeanne was the lead consultant and facilitator for a series of National Football League-sponsored Town Hall meetings on concussions.
 These events were held across America and co-sponsored by The Satcher Health Leadership Institute, founded by former U.S. Surgeon General David Satcher, M.D.

 Jeanne’s first book, Risky Times: How to be AIDS-Smart and Stay Healthy (Workman), was featured on Oprah and The Tonight Show with Jay Leno.
 A quarter million copies are in print in English, Spanish and Japanese.
 Jeanne contributed to AIDS: Prevention Through Education: A World View (Oxford Press).
-She’s also the author of the popular series of Words Can Work booklets, addressing youth and public health issues.
+She’s also the author of the popular series of Words Can Work guides, addressing youth and mental and public health issues.
+Jeanne's Words Can Work guides below are available as e-books:

 Jeanne lives in Gloucester, MA and New York City.
 She enjoys photography and distance swimming.